bloxstreet/support/hr-information/communication-in-bloxstreet.md

 * Please refrain from discussing suicide or self-harm in the BloxStreet Discord or in DMs with a community member.
 Some may find this upsetting or distressing.
 * We are mostly teenagers and are not qualified to help with these issues.
 Please talk to a professional or someone you trust instead.
-* You may go on inactivity notice to take a break from BloxStreet.
+* You may go on an inactivity notice to take a break from BloxStreet.